 When HorseWorld was founded in 1952, heavy horses like Dime were common.
 HorseWorld began by offering homes to working horses that were being replaced by vehicles and machinery, in fact the first horse we ever rescued was a Shire horse called Ben.
 They are part of the charity's heritage.With less than 1,000 Shire horses left in the UK, HorseWorld are thrilled at the chance to set Dime up for a working future.

 With support from Martin Clunes, Jonathan Waterer and the public, Dime has been given the opportunity to gain a new purpose in life and is set to become part of British heritage once again.

-Dime’s Appeal was created to enable HorseWorld to purchase the equipment needed to bring Dime into work and to maintain her upkeep.
-The charity currently provides for 104 rescued horses onsite in Whitchurch, Bristol and requires ongoing funds to maintain its high levels of care.
-Any additional funds raised as a result of Dime’s Appeal will go into rescuing, rehabilitating and rehoming equines in need.
+Dime’s Appeal was created to enable HorseWorld to purchase the equipment needed to bring Dime into work and to maintain her upkeep including hay, feed, vet bills etc. The charity currently provides for over one hundred rescued horses onsite and requires ongoing funds to maintain its high levels of care.

 Article by: Amy Williams